makmonty/nestjs-json-api/README.md

 # NESTJS JSON API

-A library to easily implement a JSON API in your NestJS application.
+A library to easily implement a JSON API in your NestJs application.

 This library contains a set of decorators and a service to make everything easier.